 Fields Description SSH Key Pair The SSH key pair for the G-vTAP Controller.
 For more information about SSH key pair, refer to Key Pairs.
+Availability Zone The distinct locations (zones) of the OpenStack region.
 Security Groups The security group created for the G-vTAP Controller.
-For more information, refer to Security Group .
+For more information, refer to Security Group.